frenck/spook/README.md

 # Disclaimer

-At this point, I guess it goes without saying that this integration is not affiliated with, endorsed or recommended by Home Assistant project.
+At this point, I guess it goes without saying that this integration is not affiliated with, endorsed or recommended by the Home Assistant project.

 **It is not supported by the Home Assistant project.**